 The Emissions & Generation Resource Integrated Database (eGRID) is a comprehensive source of data on the environmental characteristics of almost all electric power generated in the United States.
-The map below from eGRID (2018) provides an overview of the CO2 emission rates across the United States.
-Note that the map is using lbs/MWh whereas the tool is using lbs/kWh.
+The map below from eGRID (2021) provides an overview of the CO_2 emission rates across the United States.
+Please note that the map uses lbs/MWh whereas the input on the Energy Results screen requires lbs/kWh.

-The correlation with type of generation fuel is evident.
-States with a high percentage of coal are colored dark blue or >1,500 lbs.
-CO_2/MWh electric generation (e.g., West Virginia), and states with a high percentage of clean (hydro) power are colored light blue or <500 lbs.
-CO_2/MWh (e.g., Washington State).
+The correlation with type of generation fuel is strong.
+States with a high percentage of coal are generally colored dark blue or >1,300 lbs.
+CO_2/MWh electric generation (e.g., Wyoming and

+West Virginia), and states with a high percentage of clean power are colored light blue or <540 lbs.
+CO2/MWh.
 If more current and/or detailed information is needed for a specific location, please contact your energy provider.